fpillet/NSLogger/README.markdown

 # Work in progress - Current status #
 This tool comes from a personal need for a more powerful logger.
 There are more features planned for inclusion, here is a quick list of what I'm thinking of.
 Requests and suggestions are welcome.

- * For multiple subsequent connections by the same client (multiple app runs), reuse the same window much like Instruments does
  * Log entry colorization
  * Search and search term highlight in Details window
  * Support time-based filtering (filter clause based on the time lapse between a previous trace)